AI Governance, Risk & Assurance

 The regulatory landscape also has a cross-border dimension.
 The EU AI Act applies to organizations outside the EU whose AI systems or outputs are used within the European market.
 Swiss firms operating internationally must therefore align with EU requirements alongside Swiss supervisory expectations.

-AI governance is therefore a Board-level priority, enabling organizations to scale innovation responsibly while ensuring compliance, transparency, and sustainable business value.
+AI governance is therefore a Board-level priority, enabling organisations to scale innovation responsibly while ensuring compliance, transparency, and sustainable business value.

 Services